HORMONE SERIES | The Truth About PMS

 First of all, PMS is real.
 Those of you dealing with it every single month know this all too well.
 Don’t let anyone tell you that it is just in your head.
 Internalizing someone else’s opinions about your body messes with your feelings of self-worth and acts as an impediment to healing.
 Second, PMS isn’t normal.
 That’s right.
 It is not just part of being female.
 You don’t have to suffer.
 Yep, I said it.
 Okay, so what can you do?
 TONS.

 Before we dive in, I want to take a step back and touch on the concept of quick fixes again and hopefully offer some perspective.
 When we are scouring the Internet for solutions to our problems we often land on pages that describe our symptoms and tell us our progesterone is too low or our estrogen is too high.
 In response, we try to spot treat with supplements or add a new food to our diet.
 This is where research goes awry because now you are starting to think of progesterone deficiency or estrogen excess as the root cause of all of your problems.
-You have to take a step back and ask the bigger question – what caused the hormonal imbalance in the first balance?
+You have to take a step back and ask the bigger question – what caused the hormonal imbalance in the first place?
 Nutrient deficiencies?
 Blood sugar issues?
 The birth control pill?
 Uncontrolled stress?
 If you don’t address the true root cause, the symptoms will keep popping up again no matter how many supplements you throw at them.

 This is as true for PMS as it is for any other hormonal imbalance.
 So when I tell you that PMS is normally the result of estrogen excess don’t start popping Vitex supplements.
 Figure out what is causing the excess estrogen or progesterone deficiency and go from there.
 Got it?
 Don’t worry, I’ll walk you through the basic steps you need to take for overall hormone balance and we’ll troubleshoot from there.